Generic selectors

 Prostate cancer is the fourth leading cause of death (66.7 deaths per 100,000) representing nine per cent of all deaths among elderly men (Fig 1B).
 It is the leading cause of death in 75 countries and second in 59 countries.
 In Africa (accounts for 24% of all deaths in Africa, 138 deaths per 1,00,000) and Latin America and the Caribbean (20.3%, and with 123.2 deaths per 1,00,000), prostate cancer is the leading cause of death.
 A 3.6 fold variation in prostate cancer mortality rate is seen between continents, in African elderly males highest mortality rate is estimated as 122 deaths per 1,00,000 and the lowest is seen among Asian elderly males with 38.6 deaths per 1,00,000 (Supplementary Table).

 Stomach cancer is the third leading cause of death globally, representing 8.2 per cent of all deaths (5,77,287 deaths) (Fig. 1B).
 In elderly men, it is the third leading cause of deaths (9.5%) and in elderly females, it is the fourth leading causes of deaths (6.5%).
-Stomach cancer is the third leading cause of death in 45 countries in elderly males and in 24 countries in elderly females (Table II & III).
+Stomach cancer is the third leading cause of death in 45 countries in elderly males and in 24 countries in elderly females (Tables II & III).
 Among elderly males, stomach cancer is the second leading cause of death in Asia (accounting for 12.6% of all deaths in Asia) with 98.4 deaths per 1,00,000, and among elderly females, it is the fourth leading cause of death in Asia (8.6%) with 39.9 deaths per 1,00,000 (Supplementary Table).

 Table III.
 Most common type of cancer mortality worldwide, by sex ages 60 yr and above (excl.Non Melanoma Skin Cancer)